IgniteUI/indigo-design-docfx/en/patterns/form.md

 # Form

 Use the Form Pattern to create meaningful application scenarios, where the collection of user input is necessary.
-The various data entry and display Components are used to constitute some of the most common and meaningful Forms.
+The various data entry and display components are used to constitute some of the most common and meaningful forms.

 <img class="responsive-img" src="../images/form_demo.png" srcset="../images/form_demo@2x.png 2x" />